ElijaRock/git-guide/README.md

 Open the terminal and type `cd ~`, (`~` is an alias for "home" and in my case really translates to "/home/eli"), although you proabably are already in the home directory (you will know if you run `pwd`).

 Now that you are home you should type `ls --all` which will list all files and folders (hence `--all`).
-Once again `--all` is an option for the `ls` command that takes 0 arguments.
+When you use the option `--all`, 0 arguments will follow.
 Once again, most command-line options also have a shorter, one letter counterpart.
 They are usually preceeded by a single `-` in their one letter form: `ls -a`.
 These options are functionally equiavalent.
-If you would like to see more options for a specific command, such as `ls`, you can succeed it with a `--help` or `-h` option.
-If you already see a directory named `.ssh`, skip the next step.
+If you would like to see more options for a specific command, such as `ls`, you can follow it with a `--help` or `-h` option.
+If you already see a directory named `.ssh` (after executing `ls --all`), skip the next step.

-To create a new directory, enter the command `mkdir .ssh`.
+If you do not see a `.ssh` directory, enter the command `mkdir .ssh`.
 This **makes** a **directory** under your current working directory called `.ssh`.
 Now you should run `ls -a` and see a directory named `.ssh` in the list of files and folders.

-You will need to generate an ssh keypair.
-To do this you will need to enter the following command:
+Now that everyone has an empty `.ssh` directory, you will need to generate an ssh keypair.
+To do this you will need to enter the following command, replacing the text in "\<filename\>" with a name of your choice without spaces and \<your_email_address\> with your actual email address:

 ```
 ssh-keygen -a 100 -t ed25519 -f ~/.ssh/<filename> -C <your_email_address>
 ```

-Replace "\<filename\>" with whatever you want to call your keypair and the last argument with your email address.

-`-a` specifies the number of rounds of KDF (key derivation function) to be used.
-A higher number of rounds means more secure; 100 is plenty. `-t` allows you to pick the type of function used to generate the keypair.
+`-a` is an option that specifies the number of rounds of KDF (key derivation function) to be used.
+A higher number of rounds means the random strings are more secure; 100 is plenty. `-t` allows you to pick the type of function used to generate the keypair.
 We are using ed25519 because it is secure, convenient, and fast. `-f` lets you pick where to store the keypair and `-C` allows you to type out the email address that you will be identified with.

-If you are prompted to enter a password you can, or just leave it blank (it doesn't really matter which one you choose).
+If you are prompted to enter a password, you can, or just leave it blank (it doesn't really matter which one you choose).
 However, if you are using a shared device I ***HIGHLY*** suggest you use a strong password.

 Now you have files in the .ssh directory named `<filename>` and `<filename>.pub`.
 The key ending in `.pub` is your public key, the other (no extension) is your private and STAYS ON YOUR COMPUTER.